Dr. William Nollet

-William Nollet is an assistant professor of physics and engineering at Fort Lewis College.
+William Nollet is an Associate Professor of physics and engineering at Fort Lewis College.
 He joined the college in 2013.
 Dr. Nollet’s areas of expertise are aerospace and nuclear engineering.
 As a nuclear engineer, Dr. Nollet specializes in experimental thermal hydraulics, working in support of cooling systems for a Sodium-cooled Fast Nuclear Reactor (SFR).
 Dr. Nollet has presented his work at conferences around the world, including the International Topical Meeting on Nuclear Reactor Thermal Hydraulics (NURETH) in Paris, and the American Nuclear Society annual meetings.
 Outside of Fort Lewis, he is a propulsion scientist with Advanced Mobile Propulsion Test (AMPT), a rocket engine test company in Durango, Colorado, where he directs research on instrumentation for rocket test support, as well as advanced propulsion concepts.
 Dr. Nollet proudly includes his Fort Lewis students in his AMPT research.

 Dr. Nollet, was awarded $2,000 from Frontier Engineering, for “Frontier Engineering BLC Research 2016.”

 Students of Dr. Nollet get unique opportunities to apply their classroom knowledge at Advanced Mobile Propulsion Test, a local aeroscape rocket testing facility, Rocket testing in Durango?, The Durango Herald, October 2015

 Outside of Fort Lewis College, Dr. Nollet is a propulsion scientist with Advanced Mobile Propulsion Test, a certified rocket engine test service company based in Durango.
 The company provides high fidelity validation test data for development and qualification test programs.

 Undergraduate Research Projects